Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 Here is a process for creating Architectural Decision Records (ADRs) in Azure DevOps:

 * Define a template for documenting ADRs that includes the following sections: title, context, decision, status, consequences, and alternatives¹.
-* Create a folder in the Azure DevOps repository to store the ADRs.
-The folder name can be "adr" or "docs/adr" or something similar³.
+* Use a folder in the Azure DevOps repository to store the ADRs.
+The folder name can be "adr" or "docs/adr" or something similar.
-* For each architectural decision that needs to be made, you can create a new work item in the Azure DevOps backlog and mark it as technical.
-Explain the decision and alternatives in the item's description and link to relevant resources.
+* Create a new work item in the backlog and mark it as technical for each architectural decision.
+Explain the decision and alternatives in the record and link to relevant resources.
 * Assign the item to an engineering team based on their expertise and availability.
-The team should review the work item and possible solution options (3 is ideal) before deciding how to proceed and recording the decision.
+The team should review the work item and possible solution options (3 is ideal) before deciding how to proceed and recording the decision in Markdown as a file.
 When writing the document, follow the template and store the output in Azure DevOps.
 * Submit the ADR as a pull request and request feedback from the other teams and stakeholders.
 The pull request should also include any code changes that implement the decision.
 * Review the feedback and update the ADR document and code changes accordingly.
 If there are any conflicts or disagreements, resolve them through discussion and consensus.
 * Merge the pull request and mark the feature as done.
 The ADR document should be 'accepted' or 'rejected' depending on the review's outcome.